signaldatascience/R-curriculum/src/week4/day4/clustering.md

 * There are a variety of ways to evaluate the quality of a particular clustering of the data.
 It may be generally helpful to consider the output of multiple different clustering methods and to see how they agree.

 * Bootstrapping is helpful for evaluating the "stability" of clusters.
 Also, if a specific number $k$ must be chosen for the number of clusters, $k$ can be selected with the help of various numerical criteria (depending on the clustering method used).

+The **assumptions** we make about each dataset are implicit in the clustering methods which we apply.
+As such, it is *crucial* to use human judgment properly when selecting which clustering method to use.

+* Read the following article about clustering: [$K$-means clustering is not a free lunch](http://web.archive.org/web/20160304132229/http://www.r-bloggers.com/k-means-clustering-is-not-a-free-lunch/)

 Problems with high dimensionality
 ---------------------------------